Charles Haubiel

-Charles Trowbridge Haubiel (born Delta, Ohio, January 30, 1892 - died Los Angeles, August 26, 1978) was an American composer.
+Charles Trowbridge Haubiel (January 30, 1892 – August 26, 1978) was an American composer.
 He toured as a pianist and a lecturer.
 He composed three operas in addition to much orchestral and chamber music.
 His music has been described as a combination of Johannes Brahms and Claude Debussy.

-Early life
+Biography

+Charles Haubiel was born in Delta, Ohio, on January 30, 1892.
 Having first studied piano under his sister, Florence Pratt Morey, he, at the age of sixteen, continued his music instruction in Berlin with Martin Krause and Rudolph Ganz.
 Later, in New York City, he studied piano under Josef and Rosina Lhévinne, counterpoint with Rosario Scalero, and orchestration with Modest Altschuler.

 In New York City, from 1921 to 1931, he taught piano at the Institute of Musical Art, now known as Juilliard, and at New York University from 1923 to 1947.

 In 1935, he organized The Composers' Press in order to promote the works of contemporary American composers.

+He died at his home in Los Feliz, Los Angeles, on August 26, 1978.